openstack/charm-ceilometer/README.md

 Usage
 -----

-In order to deploy Ceilometer service, the MongoDB service is required:
+In order to deploy Ceilometer service (prior to Queens), the MongoDB service is required:

     juju deploy mongodb
     juju deploy ceilometer
     juju add-relation ceilometer mongodb

+For OpenStack Queens or later, Gnocchi should be used instead of MongoDB for resource, metrics and measure storage:

+    juju add-relation ceilometer gnocchi

 then Keystone and Rabbit relationships need to be established:

     juju add-relation ceilometer rabbitmq
     juju add-relation ceilometer keystone:identity-service
     juju add-relation ceilometer keystone:identity-notifications

+For OpenStack Queens, the identity-service relation must be replaced with the identity-credentials relation:

+    juju add-relation ceilometer keystone:identity-credentials

+Ceilometer@Queens does not provide an API service.

 In order to capture the calculations, a Ceilometer compute agent needs to be installed in each nova node, and be related with Ceilometer service: